University of Waterloo

 Dates and key figures

-- Between 2010 and 2015: Over 20 PhD students completed co-tutelle degrees between UBX and UW within the IDS FunMat program (Erasmus Mundus Joint Doctorate).
+- Since 2009: Over 30 doctoral students completed co-tutelle degrees between UBX and UW within the IDS FunMat program (Erasmus Mundus Joint Doctorate).

 - 2015: Implementation of dedicated funding in each university to support cooperation with joint calls for proposals: 28 projects selected to date.

-- 1 joint training project at Bachelor level in bio-based chemistry (in progress)
+- 1 joint international training program at Bachelor level in bio-based chemistry.

-- 2019: Organization of a joint workshop on Artificial intelligence and health sciences.
+- Organization of joint thematic workshops (including one in 2019 on artificial intelligence and health sciences).

 Our institutions are ideally matched with promising potential to make major joint developments in nanomaterials and nanotechnologies, as well as several other areas of research that could significantly impact science and society.